waggle-sensor/wes-chirpstack-device-tracker/README.md

 # wes-chirpstack-tracker
-Tracks lorawan devices sending payloads to wes-chirpstack-server and keys being used by the devices
+Tracks lorawan devices and its keys sending payloads to a Chirpstack Server to report to a Django app.

 ## Test Suite